 NYC School of Data is BetaNYC’s community conference that demystifies the policies and practices around open data, technology, and service design.
 This year’s conference helps conclude NYC Open Data Week and features 40+ sessions organized by NYC’s civic technology, data, and design community!
 Our conversations and workshops will feed your mind and inspire you to improve your neighborhood.

 Thank you to Reinvent Albany for their support as Lead Partner and helping cover conference costs to make it possible to meet in 2026.
-Additional sponsors include HaydenAI, School of Visual Arts, and The Center for Urban Science + Progress (CUSP) at NYU Tandon.
+Additional sponsors include HaydenAI, SVA Masters in Data Visualization and Communication, Nava, The Center for Urban Science + Progress (CUSP) at NYU Tandon. and Cyvl

 If you can’t join us in person, tune into the main stage live stream provided by the Internet Society New York Chapter.
 Follow the conversation #NYCSoData on Bluesky.